 Before we get into the how, we first need to get into the why.
 In many cases, a dog’s bark is its natural alarm system, used to protect their territory and loves ones from intruders.
 From your dog’s point of view, they’re not doing anything wrong.
 In fact, they’re actually trying to help you.
 Dogs also bark when they’re having issues like separation anxiety or fear.

-Trying to punish your Dachshund by screaming back at them is probably not a good idea.
+Trying to punish your Dachshund by screaming back at them is not a good idea.
 It could actually rile them up even more than before.
-Distraction is usually a much better option—diverting their focus to something else other than what seems to be agitating or scaring them.
+Distraction is a much better option—diverting their focus to something else other than what is agitating or scaring them.

 Dachshunds, like people, have a desire to be understood.
 They tend to use barking to communicate without realizing the negative effects.
-It might be smart to attend an obedience class so you and your dog can understand each other better.
+Attend an obedience class so you and your dog can understand each other better.
 Just remember that it will take a great deal of commitment and time at home to follow up.